Michigan governor sues to secure abortion rights, vacate ban

 LANSING, Mich.
 (AP) — Gov. Gretchen Whitmer sued Thursday to protect abortion rights, asking a Michigan court to recognize a right to abortion under the state constitution and to overturn a 176-year-old ban in the state that may take effect if the landmark Roe v.
 Wade ruling is vacated.

-The governor, who is up for reelection this year, was expected to request that the Michigan Supreme Court quickly take the case rather than let it wind through lower trial and appellate courts.
+Whitmer, who is up for reelection this year, was expected to request that the Michigan Supreme Court quickly take her case rather than let it wind through lower trial and appellate courts.
 A favorable decision could enable abortions to continue in Michigan after the federal high court rules.

 Michigan is among eight states with an unenforced abortion ban that was enacted before the 1973 Roe decision legalized abortion nationwide.
-States on both sides of the abortion issue have been taking a variety of steps to prepare for Roe being eroded or rescinded.
+States on both sides of the abortion issue have been taking a variety of steps to prepare for Roe being eroded or rescinded, including making it a crime to perform an abortion and banning legal action against people who aid or receive an abortion.

 Whitmer wants the Michigan Supreme Court to declare a state constitutional right to abortion and to strike down the 1931 law, which could go back into effect if Roe is overturned or weakened.
 The lawsuit argues that the law is invalid under the due process and equal protection clauses of the state constitution.